AbhishekNryn/YT-Downloader/README.md

    # YouTube Downloader

 This project is a simple YouTube video downloader web application.
-Users can input the URL of a YouTube video, and the server will download the video and provide a confirmation message upon successful download.
+Users can input the URL of a YouTube video, and the server will download the video.

 ## Features